 Can IP addresses be tracked?

 An IP address is an essential component of using the internet.
 Unfortunately, it also contains more information about you than you’d like.
 An IP address can be traced to find out your general geographic location.
-Using a VPN can thwart any tracking.
-This is why some people opt to use a VPN at home.
+Using a VPN can thwart any tracking from your ISP or free web browsers like Google.
+These security concerns are why people opt to use a VPN at home.

 What happens if a hacker knows my IP address?